 5.23 Anyone can comment on a planning application.
-Comments should be posted direct onto the Council's website as they will then be uploaded quickly.
-Larger responses can be emailed (or sent in writing) to the Planning Officer named on the application, or to:
+Comments should be emailed (or sent in writing) to the Planning Officer named on the application, or to:

-Development Management West Oxfordshire District Council Woodgreen Witney OX28 INB
+Development Management West Oxfordshire District Council Elmfield New Yatt Road Witney OX28 IPB

-Email: planning@westoxon.gov.k (please note: comments submitted via email will not be uploaded immediately)
+Email: planning@westoxon.gov.uk

-- 5.24 It is important to quote the planning application number and site address on all correspondence and to include your name, address and the date of your correspondence. - 5.25 Comments should be made within the specified time (normally 21 days).
-Statutory bodies such as Natural England will be allowed a longer period of time to comment on applications where this is prescribed by legislation.
-Comments received after the deadline may not be able to be considered by the Council in determining the application. - 5.26 It is advisable to contact the Case Officer to see if, in appropriate circumstances, the consultation period can be extended.
+5.24 It is important to quote the planning application number and site address on all correspondence and to include your name, address and the date of your correspondence.

+- 5.25 Comments should be made within the specified time (normally 21 days) and will be acknowledged within one day of receipt.
+Bodies such as Natural England will be allowed a longer period of time to comment on applications where this is prescribed by legislation.
+Comments received after the deadline may not be able to be considered by the Council in determining the application. - 5.26 It is advisable to contact the case officer to see if, in appropriate circumstances, the consultation period can be extended.
 (This may be possible, for instance, when the application is due to be considered by Committee and the relevant meeting is not due to take place until a week or two beyond the consultation deadline). - 5.27 Comments made are added to the planning application file (although we will not include any inappropriate or offensive comments).
 They are public information and can be viewed on the Council's website.